zenna/halisi/docs/progress.md

 Techncial Questions are:

 ## Technical Questions ##
-__What is allowed in pred? of condition__
+__What is allowed in pred? of condition?__
-Condition is done with a predicate **pred?**.
-The role of pred? is to restrict the random variable, values which the random variable takes should pass predicate.
-More precisely, pred? describes a subset of the domain of the random variable, and we restrict the probability measure to be within that range.
+Condition is done with a predicate `pred?`.
+The role of `pred?` is to restrict the random variable to values which pass it.
+More precisely, `pred?` describes a subset of the domain of the random variable, and we restrict the probability measure to be within that range.
 ```Clojure
 (condition dist pred)
 ```